KartavyaChauhan/southbridge-transcriber/PROCESS_LOG.md

 - Google's model naming conventions change frequently.
 Always verify available models via the ListModels API.
 - The `models/` prefix is required when using the Google Generative AI SDK.
 - Keep multiple fallback models to handle quota exhaustion gracefully.

+Integrated splitter.ts into the main index.ts pipeline.
+Logic Implemented:

+Audio file is split into chunks (default 20 mins).

+Iterated through chunks sequentially.

+Timestamp Correction: Added a timeOffset logic.
+If we are on Chunk 2 (starts at 20:00), we add 1200 seconds to every timestamp returned by the AI.
+This ensures the final JSON has absolute timestamps matching the original video.